-Spondylosis is a type of arthritis that happens when discs and joints degenerate, when bone spurs grow on the vertebrae, or both.
+Spondylosis is a type of arthritis that occurs when discs and joints degenerate, when bone spurs grow on the vertebrae, or both.
 These changes can impair the spine’s movement and affect the nerves and other functions.

 Cervical spondylosis is the most common type of progressive disorder that affects the neck during aging.